pymloaccounting/pymloaccounting.github.io/_posts/2017-01-25-Product-Endpoints.md

 The management of products to buy/sell is included in "products" API endpoint.
 A prodcut must have a "name".

-For a selling product, "is_selling" is true. "default_revenue_account" and "default_selling_price" are required.
+For a selling product, "sell" is true. "default_revenue_account" and "default_selling_price" are required.

-For a buying product, "is_buying" is true. "default_expense_account" and "default_buying_price" are required.
+For a buying product, "buy" is true. "default_expense_account" and "default_buying_price" are required.

 Other fields are optional.
 If you use "code" for managing products, it should be unique.